How to Create & Automate a Luxury Client Experience

 The next phase occurs when a potential client bridges the gap from passively engaging with your design firm to actively engaging with you — they reach out to you directly.

 Be prepared… This is a pivotal point in the relationship!
 It is the moment when they are breaking that barrier of “outsider looking in” and entering your inner circle.
 It also sets the tone for the rest of their experience with you.
-My advice?
+Our advice?
 Exceed their expectations.

 Tips: